 Think of your transaction as a digital handshake.
 Whenever your customer makes a payment, your software needs to connect to your merchant account to verify, process, and deposit the payment.
-A network access fee is charged whenever a handshake occurs.
+A network access fee is there, whenever a handshake occurs.

 Daily Batch Fee

 At the end of each day, generally your closing time, you’ll ask for a batch to be created.
 A batch tabulates all of your digital transactions for the day.
-A daily batch fee is applied each time you close your day out.
+A daily batch fee applies each time you close your day out.
 They’re pretty much unavoidable because best accounting practices always encourage owners to review and process their batch each day.

 Standard Transaction Fee